4 Best Natural Ways To Improve Your Cat’s Coat

 Sometimes, regardless of your best efforts, the shampoo and money you invest in your cat’s coat just won’t make it shine.
 In this case, the problem might be a result of unrelated influences.
 For instance, a good diet can influence your cat’s coat in more ways than you could’ve imagined.
 Following these 4 tips can help your cat’s coat look shiny and strong without the need for expensive shampoos and excessive time commitments.

 Serve your cat Omegas

 Omega-3 and Omega-6 fatty acids are key parts of any mammals’ diet.
-They help build cell membrane walls and assist in functioning of the heart – both essential parts of getting nutrients to your cat’s coat, making it healthy, shiny, and strong.
+They help build cell membrane walls and assist in the functioning of the heart – both essential parts of getting nutrients for a healthy cat coat, that looks shiny, and strong.

 Choosing the right type of brush for your cat’s coat is just as important as brushing it.
 Some cats with shorter hair that sheds less only need a metal brush that removes dander and kinks.
 Longer-haired cats, like Maine Coons, need a gentler brush so you don’t tear the ends of the strands or inflict pain.
 A rubber friction brush is perfect for this.

 Add protein to their diet

 Surprisingly, protein is a major component in hair durability.
 Hair strands are 90% protein, so a protein-full diet is essential to help cat fur coats thrive.
 Many cat foods are chicken- or meat-rich, but ensuring that the food isn’t high in grains, corn, and wheat as well is imperative.